 After two days in the crazy cute campground, we moved house into a central city

 The location was ideal, the key was in a lockbox right outside and there was loads of space for us to unpack our suitcases into an absolute mess.
 The insulation wasn’t as good as Tromso Lodge and Camping but the bed linen was super warm (duck down!) and Berit brought us spare blankets when we mentioned that we were a bit cold after a day of snowmobiling in -30°C. Now that’s customer service!

-Get £25 off your first Airbnb booking when you use this link!
+Get £25 off your first Airbnb booking when you use

 How to get around Tromso